mozahzah/IEMidi/README.md

 ## Features
 - **MIDI Map Editor**: Map MIDI messages to various actions like volume, mute, console commands, or opening files.
 - **MIDI Logger**: Monitor and log MIDI messages in real-time for debugging and analysis.
+- **Run in background**: Activate your MIDI device and keep the application running in the background.

 ## Third-Party Libraries Used
 - [Dear ImGui](https://github.com/ocornut/imgui)